8 Minute Read

-11. Use cash and the envelope system for certain budget categories that trip you up.
+11. Use cash for certain budget categories that trip you up.

-If you’re constantly overspending on your grocery budget or fun money, cash out those categories.
+If you’re constantly overspending on your grocery budget or fun money, cash out those categories and use the envelope system to hold you accountable.
 Just go to the bank and pull out the cash amount you’ve budgeted for that category.
-I like to use clips to hold the cash together by category in my wallet.
 Once the cash runs out, stop spending!
 It’s the ultimate accountability partner.

 12. Try an online budget tool.